RozoAI/rozo-invoice/lib/deeplink/README.md

 ## Error Handling

-- Invalid formats return `null` from individual parsers
+- Invalid formats return `null` from individual parsers.
-- Unrecognized inputs return `{ type: "unknown" }`
+- The top-level `parseQRCode` function will throw an error if no parser matches.
+This behavior might be updated to return `null` in the future for consistency.
-- All parsers are safe and won't throw exceptions
+- All parsers are designed to be safe and avoid throwing exceptions themselves.

 ## Usage in Components